N0rz3/Zehef/README.md

  - breached -> checking of breachs and leaks
  - rep -> api scraping for found the reputation of the target email
  - possbile accounts -> check on snapchat & tiktok if a account exist with several formats of username
+ - pastebin -> check all links pastebin related to email

 **🗃️ API**